riccardotommasini/seraph/README.md

+# SERAPH DEMOSTRATION WEBSIDE

+{% include youtube.html id="nr7TwK-NjgQ" %}

+# A Bit of Documentation

-# Seraph Engined and Web User Interface
+## Seraph Engined and Web User Interface

 An ANTLR4 parser for Seraph continuous graph queries.

 This project is still under development.

-{% include youtube.html id="nr7TwK-NjgQ" %}

 ## Syntax
 The syntax of Seraph extends the syntax of Cypher 9 as follows: